 - Management tasks, etc.

 A call center is a subset of BPO that primarily focuses on telephone calls.
 BPO, on the other hand, focuses on tasks.
-While a call center service is essential for direct consumer connection and cultivating a company’s relationship with its clients, BPOs are hired to work on an organization’s back-end and front office work to gain an overall presence through reputation management.
+While a call center service is essential for direct consumer connection and cultivating a company’s relationship with its clients, BPOs are hired to work on an organization’s back- and front-office work to contribute to reputation management.
 Interacting with customers may or may not be required.
-They look after the essential procedures and the non-core processes or sections to increase efficiency and lower expenses.
+BPOs look after non-core processes to increase efficiency and lower expenses.

 BPOs can provide services for the following industries:

-- Finance and Accounting (Accountants, Bookkeepers, and Debt Recovery Staff);
+- Finance and Accounting (Accountants, Bookkeepers, and Debt Recovery )

-- Back Office support (Human Resource Managers, Encoders, Virtual Assistants, Data Entry Staff, and Account Managers);
+- Back Office Support (Human Resource Managers, Encoders, Virtual Assistants, Data Entry, and Account Managers)

-- Call center (Customer Service Specialists, Telemarketers, Email Support/chat Representatives, Lead Generators);
+- Customer Support (Customer Service Specialists, Telemarketers, Email Support/Chat Representatives, Lead Generators)

-- IT (Software Engineers & Developers, Network Engineers, UI/UX & Website Developers).
+- IT (Software Engineers and Developers, Network Engineers, UI/UX & Website Developers)